Boca: “South of the Border”

 Season one is all about asking the question “What kind of man is Tony Soprano?”
 In “College,” that question was answered with Tony garroting Febby Petrulio to death.
 The same question is on display in “Boca,” and the circumstances are somewhat similar.
 Once again, Tony is confronted with a man who has done a terrible thing, and he must decide whether he should enact justice.
 Meadow is once more close to the potential murder, making Tony’s decision that much harder.

 Artie is a character who perpetually embodies the main moral dilemma Tony faces in this episode, albeit on a much smaller scale.
-He’s been Tony’s friend since grade school, and of course he’d love to share in the easy money that is right within reach, but his guilty conscience and his nagging wife, Charmaine, are always there to sway him back.
+He’s been Tony’s friend since grade school, and of course he’d love to share in the easy lifestyle that is within reach, but his guilty conscience and his nagging wife, Charmaine, are always there to sway him back.

 Like Meadow, he symbolizes someone who is free of mob influence.
 He’s ultimately the only one who can convince Tony to call off the hit.
 Thanks to Artie, we see that Tony is capable of being a good man, instead opting to let the police handle the situation.